rogerbinns/apsw/doc/pysqlite.rst

-* :meth:`Cursor.executemany` also works with statements that return data such as selects, and you can have multiple statements. sqlite3's :meth:`executescript` method doesn't allow any form of data being returned (it silently ignores any returned data).
+* :meth:`Cursor.executemany` also works with statements that return data such as selects, and you can have multiple statements. sqlite3's *executescript* method doesn't allow any form of data being returned (it silently ignores any returned data).

 * sqlite3 swallows exceptions in your callbacks making it far harder